-Why should it matter to you whether you are working with a fiduciary advisor and not a broker?
+Why Should it matter to you whether you are working with a fiduciary advisor or a regular financial advisor?

 Here’s what Tony Robbins, long an advocate for a level playing field and transparency in the financial industry has to say about it: Give him the full 2 minutes.
 Your eyes are about to be opened.
 ACI is one of only about 5000 single registration advisors nationwide that are true fiduciaries (less than 2% of advisors) with no broker affiliation or registration.
 This will make sense shortly.

 Your investment account is really a side business that you own.
 It’s purpose is to help make you wealthier over time, and to do so in a way that doesn’t take away from your main business or job – after all, that’s what is paying the bills.
 Ideally, this side business makes you money without taking up much of your time – that’s why you hire a manager for the business – to deal with the problems and challenges of operating your side business without bugging you about it.

 Now pretend that your side business is a car dealership.
 What if you found out your lot manager paid an extra $20,000 of your money to Toyota for cars, and then Toyota paid him about $18,000 of that back in commissions, plus $500 a month as long as their cars are on your lot, whether they are selling or not?

 He never mentioned the $18,000 Toyota paid him.

 Hondas sell just as well and cost you $20,000 less.

 What would you think about your manager doing that in a business you own?

 That’s legal in the investment industry.
 This compensation is called sales load and expense ratio, and it’s a form of hidden fees.
 100% legal.
 This is the bread and butter of most of the industry.

 You might be thinking you don’t mind paying for performance, but;